 Dawn Gilbert comes to Granite State Children’s Alliance (GSCA) with extensive experience in the legal field as a Paralegal, as well as a plethora of experience handling back-office operations.
 It has always been her passion to find ways to give back.
 Whether it be food pantry donations, clothing drives or just donating time at a local shelter Dawn always felt the calling to do more.
 Realizing that her career too should be geared towards a greater cause she was ecstatic to find a home with us here at Granite State Children’s Alliance (GSCA).
 Knowing she would have “big shoes to fill” as she took over for her predecessor (Denise Morrison) and everything she built from scratch, Dawn understood the importance to “Carry the torch” and do her part to carry Granite State Children’s Alliance (GSCA) into the future in her position as Director of Administrative Operations.

-After over a decade working directly with at-risk children in non-profit residential and educational settings, Shannon took a sharp turn into administrative support and marketing, where she has spent the last several years.
+After over a decade working directly with at-risk children in non-profit residential and educational settings, Shannon made a dramatic turn into administrative support and marketing, where she has spent the last several years.
 She loves her role as administrative assistant at the Granite State Children’s Alliance because she has been able to bring those administrative and marketing skills with her back to a non-profit setting, to support work she is truly passionate about.
 Shannon supports the Director of Administrative Operations, as well as the rest of the statewide Chapter team, in keeping administrative functions running smoothly, and planning for events, as well as lending her artistic creativity to various projects.

 Child Advocacy Center

 Program Coordinator/Family Support Specialist (Nashua CAC)